HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling

-This step provides a precise set of bounding boxes $\mathcal{B} = \bigcup_i \{b_j\}$ that spatially ground all relevant semantic concepts.

-In the second step, LPD provides a spatial layout preserving method to aggregate the regions (shown in \figref{fig:method}).
-As discussed in \ref{sec:token-analysis}, the naive approach of simply concatenating or masking would either destroy their vital relative spatial relationships or fail to remove the token-level interference from empty background patches.
-Instead, LPD employs a grid-based reconstruction process, detailed in Appendix \algref{alg:LPD}, to systematically eliminate all background content while perfectly preserving the original spatial relations.
-It compacts the image by first defining a canonical grid from the coordinates of all bounding boxes in $\mathcal{B}$, yielding sorted grid lines $S_X$ and $S_Y$.
-Indicator functions, $I_c(i)$ and $I_r(j)$, identify columns and rows that contain content.
-A pixel at original coordinates $(x, y)$ is then transformed to its new coordinates $(x', y')$ in the compact image via the mapping $T$:
+\textbf{Spatial Reconstruction.} To avoid destroying vital spatial relationships or retaining background interference (Sec.~\ref{sec:token-analysis}), LPD employs a grid-based reconstruction (Alg.~\ref{alg:LPD}).
+We define a grid from the sorted coordinates of $\mathcal{B}$, yielding lines $S_X$ and $S_Y$.
+Indicators $I_c(i)$ and $I_r(j)$ identify content-bearing columns and rows.
+A pixel $(x, y)$ is then mapped to $(x', y')$ in the compact image $I_{\text{compact}}$ via: